blattm/op1tools/README.md

 The commands are

+### count
+Counts how many patches are on your OP-1 and how close you are to the limits

 ### label infolder [outfolder]
 Uses the OP-1 to add sound samples to all OP-1 patches in the folder specified via infolder.
 If no outfolder is given, results are saved in infolder_labeled.
 WARNING: THIS ACTION WILL OVERWRITE YOUR synth/user FOLDER ON THE OP-1.
 Please use backup-user-synth and restore-user-synth before resp. after using this command!

 You have to run the command with sudo (not recommended) or add yourself to the disk group, via

 sudo usermod -a -G disk YourUserName

+### backup-user-synth [folder]
+Backups the synth/user to the specified folder. "
+If no folder is given, the backup will be placed in backup_user_synth

+### restore-user-synth [folder]
+Restores synth/user from the specified folder.
+If no folder is given, the backup will be taken from backup_user_synth

+### backup [folder]
+Backups the whole OP-1 to the specified folder.
+If no folder is given, the backup will be placed in current folder

 ### status
 Returns the USB connection and mount status of the OP-1